 Can shat be a past tense form of shit as opposed to shitted?
 Yes, it can.
-Shat is often used as a humorous vulgarism in contemporary speech, but it can be found as early as the 19th century, modeled on the irregular verb paradigms like sit/sat.
+Shat is often used as a humourous vulgarism in contemporary speech, but it can be found as early as the 19th century, modeled on the irregular verb paradigms like sit/sat.
 In Middle English, for what it’s worth, the past was schote, pronounced with sh- and a long O. All in the name of science and knowledge, folks.

 Perhaps our talk of SHAT and FART gave you a good chuckle – and for good reason.
 Two Canadian researchers, seeking to determine what makes a word funny, had subjects rate the humour of nearly 5,000 words in a recent study.

 They found that words dealing with sex, animals, swear words, partying, and yes, bodily functions are deemed funnier.
 But the pair also concluded it comes down to sound and incongruity: ‘we demonstrate that words are judged funnier if they are less common and have an improbable orthographic or phonological structure’.
 This structure often features oo and K sounds along with –le’s and double letters.